 West Little Rock

 West Little Rock is the fastest growing area of the city.
 The easiest route here from downtown is to take I-630 west until the interstate ends and runs into Shackleford Road.
-West Little Rock is the part of suburbia where large numbers of new upper middle class homes are being built and where a wide variety of restaurants like
+West Little Rock is the part of suburbia where large numbers of new upper-middle class homes are being built and where a wide variety of restaurants, shops like

 The Heights is a trendy, upscale area on the north-central side of town with its own particular flavor, almost as if it were a mini-village in itself.
 Here you will find quaint gift shops, exclusive boutiques, restaurants like

 University of Arkansas at Little Rock (UALR), the home of the Trojans, is spread over an area west of downtown.
-The Trojan basketball team plays at North Little Rock's
+The Trojan basketball team plays at North UALR's

 Little Rock has something to offer every traveler, from fine luxury accommodations and unique antebellum comforts to the thrifty convenience of modern chains.

 If your aim is to stay in the lap of luxury, look no further than downtown's elegant Capital Hotel, which has been in operation for more than 100 years.
-For another stab at luxury, try the Arkansas Excelsior Hotel, with its glass elevators and spectacular view of the Arkansas River, or the Doubletree Little Rock, which offers downtown convenience along with such amenities as a fitness center and a pool.
+For another stab at luxury, try the Peabody Little Rock, with its glass elevators and spectacular view of the Arkansas River, or the Doubletree Little Rock, which offers downtown convenience along with such amenities as a fitness center and a pool.
 All three hotels are within easy walking distance of the River Market.

 North Little Rock

-In North Little Rock, meanwhile, the Hilton Inn North Little Rock Riverfront is the place to come for the ultimate pampering.
+In North Little Rock, meanwhile, the Wyndham Riverfront Little Rock is the place to come for the ultimate comfort.
 Go all out here and enjoy the Presidential Suite and its private hot tub.
-Country Inn & Suites is just a few minutes from downtown, and offers guests a fresh, complimentary breakfast.
+Simply Home Inn & Suites is just a few minutes from downtown, and offers guests a fresh, complimentary breakfast.
 Select suites come with a whirlpool.

 West Little Rock

 Those looking to get down to business in West Little Rock will find plenty of options.
-The Courtyard by Marriott offers all of the luxuries expected from the Marriott name.
+The Courtyard Little Rock West offers all of the conveniences expected from the Marriott name.
 The Comfort Inn has rooms that come with microwave and refrigerator.
-Ramada Limited provides a range of amenities with the business traveler in mind.
-Amerisuites Hotel provides complimentary airport transportation.
-Many area hotels offer suites, including Residence Inn.
-Baymont Inn & Suites is located next to many popular shops and restaurants.
-Extended StayAmerica's suites include full kitchens, perfect for those in town for long periods.
-Suite Options also provides extended-stay travelers with apartment settings in its 10 locations across the Little Rock metropolitan area.
+Ramada Limited & Suites provides a range of amenities with the business traveler in mind.
+Many area hotels offer suites, including the Residence Inn.
+La Quinta Inns & Suites is located next to many popular shops and restaurants.
+Extended StayAmerica's suites include full kitchens, perfect for those in town for long periods or families on a budget.

-The Days Inn offers comfortable rooms and free transportation to the airport, saving you the hassle.
-Close to the airport, the Holiday Inn Express Little Rock Airport offers all that you'd expect from this chain, with business facilities, a pool and the Bobbisox Lounge.
-Days Inn, Super 8 Motel and Motel 6 Southeast all have locations south of town, and are chain mainstays in the world of accommodations.
+The Days Inn offers comfortable rooms at great prices and free transportation to the airport, saving you the hassle.
+Close to the airport, the Holiday Inn Little Rock Airport offers all that you'd expect from this chain, with business facilities, a pool and Boston's Restaurant and Sports Bar.
+Many budget hotel chain mainstays in the world of accommodations are located in this area as well.

 Explorer Hernando de Soto first crossed the Mississippi River into what is now Arkansas in 1541.
 Since he did not find the fabled gold he was seeking, the Spanish who were backing him soon lost interest in the area.